Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ashish Kehair

-So we don’t normally give guidance on revenue and PAT numbers but what we say is that we aspire to have a 20% plus growth and this year because of the adjustment of asset services we will not end up at that.
-But I think once the base is formed, we should come back to that same level of growth.
-Anywhere between 20 to 25% of the overall business.
+So we don’t normally give guidance on revenue and PAT numbers.
+But what we say is that we aspire to have a 20%-plus growth.
+And this year, because of the adjustment of asset services, we will not end up at that.
+But I think once the base is formed, we should come back to that same level of growth, anywhere between 20% to 25% of the overall business.
 That’s what we target.
+I don’t think we give any guidance.
+In terms of new products, at least on the asset management side, there’s a dynamic asset front, there’s a REIT InvIT fund, there will be a credit fund, there will be a new commercial real estate fund.
+These four, we have visibility currently.

-Thank you, ladies and gentlemen.
-With that, we conclude the question and answer session.
+Thank you.
+Ladies and gentlemen, with that, we conclude the question-and-answer session.
 I now hand the conference over to the management for their closing comments.

 Ashish Kehair